hardik-vala/GPU-Brrrometer/README.md

 # GPU-Brrrometer

-A containerized service that runs on your GPU rig to monitor GPU utilization and generate a GitHub-style contribution graph.
+A containerized service that runs on your GPU rig to monitor GPU utilization (i.e. how much your GPU goes *brrr*) and generate a GitHub-style contribution graph.

 ## Setup